 Active Judging is defined as actively monitoring a game in progress and watching for any rules violations.
 It is the responsibility of the Head Judge to actively judge any and all games in progress during all rounds.
 The Head Judge should be on the floor at all times during game play.
 A temporary Floor Judge may assume this role as needed by circumstance (see Sections 2.B and 2.C concerning judge duties).

-For all elimination rounds prior to the final round, Floor Judges can assume this duty.
-The Head Judge must actively judge the final round.
+For all elimination rounds prior to the final match, Floor Judges can assume this duty.
+The Head Judge must actively judge the final match.

-During the top 2 of any Official Convention, Badge, or Destination Event salon each player should be assigned an active judge.
+During the top 2 of any Official Event each player should be assigned an active judge.
 It is the responsibility of any participant to report any rules violation they witness to the Head Judge immediately.
 The Head Judge will then investigate and arbitrate as needed.